sodadata/docs/soda-cloud/notif-rules.md

 | Send all check alerts to the Check Owner | Soda Cloud sends all check results that fail or warn to the Soda Cloud user who created or owns an individual check. |
 | Send all check alerts to the Dataset Owner | Soda Cloud sends all check results that fail or warn to the Soda Cloud user who created or owns the dataset to which the checks are associated. |

-Refer to [Data source, dataset, and check owners]({% link soda-cloud/roles-and-rights.md %}#data-source-dataset-and-check-owners) for details on resource ownership.
+Refer to [Data source, dataset, agreement, and check owners]({% link soda-cloud/roles-and-rights.md %}#data-source-dataset-agreement-and-check-owners) for details on resource ownership.

 ## Set new rules

 For a new rule, you define conditions for sending notifications including the severity of a check result and whom to notify when bad data triggers an alert.

 In Soda Cloud, navigate to **your avatar** > **Notification Rules**, then click **New Notification Rule**.
 Follow the guided steps to complete the new rule.
-Use the sections below for insight into the values to enter in the fields and editing panels in the guided steps.
+Use the table below for insight into the values to enter in the fields and editing panels in the guided steps.

 | Field or Label  | Guidance |
 | -----------------  | ----------- |